VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 The Firewall API lets you list, create, update, delete, and reorder firewall rules, as well as view and update domain-level firewall settings.
 Full reference: https://api.vergecloud.com/docs#tag/firewall

-3. Log first, block later—use logs to identify false positives before enforcing strict blocks.
+3. Use logs to validate behavior before enforcing strict blocks.

 • Related Articles